Felipe Andreoli

-Felipe Andreoli (born March 7, 1980) is a Brazilian musician best known as the bassist for the heavy metal band Angra.
+Felipe Andreoli (born March 7, 1980) is a Brazilian musician best known as the bassist for the power metal band Angra.
+He also acted as a fill in bassist for progressive metal supergroup Sons of Apollo in August 2022.

 Andreoli first started playing the bass at age 13, when a school band needed a bass player.
 After joining Angra at age 20, he started an international career, recording albums and touring.
 He is also a music instructor, currently having online courses.

 Andreoli plays Ibanez SR and BTB basses with D'Addario strings and Aguilar amps.